canarybuilds/zulip/templates/zerver/help/change-organization-url.md

 ## Self-hosting

-If you're self-hosting, you can change the root domain of your Zulip server by changing the `EXTERNAL_HOST` [setting][zulip-settings].
+If you're self-hosting, you can change the root domain of your Feniks Chat server by changing the `EXTERNAL_HOST` [setting][zulip-settings].
 If you're [hosting multiple organizations][zulip-multiple-organizations] and want to change the subdomain for one of them, you can do this